 Catoctin Mountain Park has several scenic overlooks, each facing a different direction or view from the mountain.
 Overlooks are accessible from the hiking trails, there are no drive up overlooks in the park.
 Hog Rock overlook is the highest point you can hike to in the park and Chimney Rock is the most challenging hike to an overlook.

 7. Do you allow pets?

 Pets are permitted on trails and in Owens Creek Campground as long as they are kept on a leash.
 Pets are not permitted in buildings, including the Visitor Center and Camp Misty Mount, unless they are service animals.
+Pets are not allowed on the rock formations.
+They must stay on established trails.
 Visit our Pets page for more information.